Straight to your inbox

-This is an important metric to watch, showing you how many constituents are committing their support to your organization because of email.
-If this number is lower than your click-through numbers, that means you might have a problem with the expectation you’re setting in your email, or the messaging you have on the following landing page.
+This is an important metric to monitor, as it shows you how many constituents are committing their support to your organization because of your email.
+If this number is lower than your click-through numbers, you might have a problem with the expectation you’re setting in your email or the messaging you have on the following landing page.

 One of the best ways to see the value of email is to track its engagement through to donations.
-This is technically your return on investment.
-If you can track how many people from your list have converted into financial donors in your CRM or donor database, then you can discover whether your email campaigns are productive, and even if you should put more resources behind your emails.
+If you can track how many people from your list have converted into financial donors in your CRM or donor database, then you can discover whether your email campaigns are productive and even if you should put more resources into your emails.

 Reporting your return on investment can be really tricky without the right tools.
-Campaign Monitor can actually send engagement data to Salesforce or Raiser’s Edge, syncing that subscriber data to your database.
-This makes it really easy to get a bigger picture of how your donor engagement is performing.
+Tools like Campaign Monitor can actually send engagement data to Salesforce or Raiser’s Edge, syncing that subscriber data to your database.
+This makes it easy to get a bigger picture of how your donor engagement is performing.

 Choosing the right email tool can be overwhelming.
 As a nonprofit, you’re always keeping your donors’ gifts in mind when choosing how to spend money.
 You certainly don’t want to invest a lot of money in an email tool that doesn’t work the way you’d hoped.

 As with any software tool, it’s important to find a company that values your success.
-One way they can show how much they value success is by employing people—yes, humans—to support you and your team as you use their product.
+One way that they can show how much they value your success is by employing people to support you and your team as you use their product.

 Assess your potential email service provider through the lens of support.
 Are there people you can either email or call about your problems?
 Are there others providing ongoing training or guidance to ensure you’re on the right track?
 How a company treats you will make a huge impact on the email tool’s usability.

 In addition to support, are there valuable services provided by this email service provider?
-Nonprofits are typically always short handed with a long list of things to do.
+Nonprofits tend to be short handed with a long list of things to do.
 Find out if an email service provider offers services that can pitch in when you need that extra person to help.

 At the end of the day, you don’t have time to figure out a complicated email provider.
 And you definitely don’t have time to go through hundreds of hours of onboarding with your email service provider’s support team.
 You need a tool that’s accessible and easy to use.

 It’s critical to choose an email provider that makes it easier to get your job done.
-If it’s not easy, you’re probably not going to use the tool as much as one that you love to use.
-And making the most out of your email marketing tool will not only make the most out of your donors’ resources, but take your donor engagement even further.
+Making the most out of your email marketing tool will make the most out of your donors’ resources and take your donor engagement even further.

 Join 250,000 in-the-know marketers and get the latest marketing tips, tactics, and news right in your inbox.Subscribe